-- 19.4.4 The aim of the Proposed Scheme, as part of the wider Dualling Programme to the A9 between Perth and Inverness, is to provide and promote the following benefits and opportunities: - Economic growth - Improved connectivity between all of Scotland's cities - Improved road safety and a reduction in driver stress - Improved journey times - Improved access to tourist and recreation sites - Improved links to pedestrian, cycling and public transport facilities - Environmental relief and reduced severance for some communities - 19.4.5 The principle of development of the Proposed Scheme, therefore, is generally supported in national, regional and local planning policy.
+- 19.4.4 The aim of the Proposed Scheme, as part of the wider A9 Dualling Programme to the A9 between Perth and Inverness, is to deliver economic growth through improved road safety and reliable and quicker journey times, as well as better links to pedestrian cycling and public transport facilities. - 19.4.5 The principle of development of the Proposed Scheme, therefore, is generally supported in national, regional and local planning policy.
 The Government's commitment to the Proposed Scheme and wider improvements to the A9 is outlined in the NPF3.
-The Proposed Scheme also supports national and regional transport policy objectives as part of a wider strategy to assist in providing enhanced connectivity to deliver prosperity and connect communities across the region. - 19.4.6 Furthermore, in relation to local policy, the Proposed Scheme follows CNPLDP's Policy 2 which relates to supporting economic growth, and aims to deliver transport infrastructure improvements across the area.
-Additionally, Policy 3.2 of the 'CNPA Partnership Plan' gives specific mention to supporting improvements to the A9 as part of enhancing the connectivity to the highlands. - 19.4.7 Planning policy recognises the need for dualling the A9.
-As this Proposed Scheme is part of this dualling programme, it is considered that the Proposed Scheme is supported in principle by national, regional and local policy. - 19.4.8 The following sections summarise the assessment of compliance of the Proposed Scheme against national, regional and local policy objectives relating to each specialist topic.
+The Proposed Scheme also supports national and regional transport policy objectives as part of a wider strategy to assist in providing enhanced connectivity to deliver prosperity and connect communities across the region. - 19.4.6 Furthermore in relation to local policy, the Proposed Scheme follows CNPLDP's Policy 2 which relates to supporting economic growth. - 19.4.7 Planning policy recognises the need for dualling the A9.
+As this Proposed Scheme is part of this Dualling Programme, it is considered that the Proposed Scheme is supported in principle by national, regional and local policy. - 19.4.8 With regards to the Proposed Scheme's policy compliance it should be recognised that any potential impacts on noise, air quality, heritage, and landscape and visual, have been assessed within the relevant chapter.
+This assessment process has ensured that appropriate safeguards and mitigation will be implemented where necessary. - 19.4.9 The following sections summarise the assessment of compliance of the Proposed Scheme against national, regional and local policy objectives relating to each specialist topic.